bennyhuo/KotlinBlogTranslation/original/Advanced Features of Anko.md

 ## Asynchronous Tasks

-Probably the most popular way to execute code in the background is to subclass an <code>AsyncTask</code>.
+Probably the most popular way to execute code in the background is to subclass an `AsyncTask`.
 But, despite of its popularity, it is inconvenient in many ways.
 Anko has several functions which practically do the same but are easier to use.
-<code>async() {...}</code> function executes code inside <code>{}</code> under the <code>ThreadExecutor</code>.
+`async() {...}` function executes code inside `{}` under the `ThreadExecutor`.
 You can use the default one or pass your own.

 {% raw %}
 <p></p>